programminghistorian/jekyll/en/editor-guidelines.md

 ---

-## Acceptance and Publication - Editorial Checklist
+## Recommend Publication - Editorial Checklist

-Once you and the author are happy with a tutorial, the next step is to begin the publication process.
-This involves checking the files and adding some additional metadata:
+Once you and the author are happy with a tutorial, the next step is to recommend publication to the managing editor.
+This involves checking the files and adding some additional metadata before contacting them:

 ### 1) Create an Author Bio